Frijol/climate-change/GLOSSARY.md

 Proton Exchange Membrane, a type of fuel cell with low efficiency (50%) and low (50-80C) operating temperature typically used in the transportation sector

 ## People's Recovery
-The use of destruction from catastrophic events as an opportunity to rebuild with equity in mind
+the use of destruction from catastrophic events as an opportunity to rebuild with equity in mind

+## per-capita human impact
+average resource consumption and waste production of one person.
+A society's total impact is per-capita impact multiplied by population.
+[Diamond, 353][Diamond]

 ## petrochemical cracker
 a plant designed to convert ethane, propane, and normal